Skip to content

 At this point, we need to handle potentially problematic code separately.

-Since program crashes themselves output useful error messages, it is not mandatory to handle every piece of code for errors.
-This is just a simple demonstration of Python error handling.
+Since program crashes themselves output useful error information, it is not necessary to handle every piece of code for errors.
+This is merely a simple demonstration of Python error handling.

 11.1 Error Handling with try-except Syntax

-You can use try...except to handle potential errors, such as:
+You can use try...except to handle possible errors, as follows:

 Python